axeloz/vagrant-lamp/README.md

 - Download and install VirtualBox (http://www.virtualbox.org/)
 - Download and install Vagrant (https://www.vagrantup.com/)
-- Clone the latest version of this repository (https://github.com/axeloz/vagrant-lamp) into your Home directory, whereever you want it to be.
+- Clone the latest version of this repository (https://github.com/axeloz/vagrant-lamp) into your Home directory, wherever you want it to be.
 For example for Mac: `/Users/my-user/Sites/vagrant-lamp`
-- Open your terminal app, `cd` to the vagrant directory
+- Open your terminal app, `cd` to the `vagrant-lamp` directory
 - Run a `vagrant up` command.
-For the first run, Vagrant will download the Linux Ubuntu 16.04 image from VagrantUp, create a new VirtualBox VM, boot the VM and run the Chef recipes.
+During the first boot, Vagrant will download the Linux Ubuntu 16.04 box from VagrantUp, create a new VirtualBox VM, boot the VM and run the Chef recipes.
 This will install all the dependencies, it may take some time.
 - Optionally, you can install Vagrant Manager (http://vagrantmanager.com/) which is a GUI to manage your Vagrant VMs.

-### ⚠ Attention ⚠
+### ⚠ Attention for Mac and Unix systems ⚠

-**For Mac and Unix systems**
 When starting the VM, Vagrant will create a mount point between the VM and the host computer.
-On the VM, the mount point is made on `/vagrant`.
+On the VM, the mount point is made on `/vagrant` and will contain the entire `vagrant-lamp` folder.

 Mounting is done using NFS for security and performance purposes. **Vagrant will require your host computer password** in order mount the folder.
-I **do not** ask for this password and I **do not** have access to this password.
-This password is asked by your computer in order to run a command as `sudoer`.
+I **do not** ask for this password myself and I **do not** have access to this password.
+This password is asked by your computer in order to run a command as `sudo`.

-If you want to avoid typing your password each time you start your VM, you can edit the `sudoers` file and allow permanently Vagrant to mount NFS folders without password.
+If you want to avoid typing your password each time you start your VM, you can edit the `sudoers` file and allow Vagrant to mount NFS folders without requiring any password.
 In your terminal application on your host computer, edit the `/etc/sudoers` file with `sudo`.
 Then paste the following lines at the end of the file:

 ```
 Cmnd_Alias VAGRANT_EXPORTS_ADD = /usr/bin/tee -a /etc/exports